Essential tasks for business owners for FY24

 Annual Workcover Reconciliation and Remuneration Declarations

-In early July, you’ll receive your WorkCover Premium Renewal documents for FY25.
-Ensure you review the Declaration of Rateable Remuneration form and include all necessary payments, such as contractor fees.
+Check your WorkCover requirements for FY25 and plan ahead for FY26.
+Ensure you review the Declaration of Rateable Remuneration form, rate changes, payroll figures and include all necessary payments, such as contractor fees.
 Conversely, be mindful of items that should be excluded, such as payments in lieu of notice or accrued leave.
 Overpaying on Workcover is common, so if you’re a Xero user, check out their website to learn how to process a final pay for redundancy or termination .

 Changes to Superannuation

-Now is the perfect time to start considering your budget, cash flow needs, and business goals for the upcoming financial year.
+Now is the perfect time to start preparing FY26 budgets and year-end financials considering your budget, cash flow needs, and business goals.
 Whether you need assistance in creating a new budget or reviewing your existing one, our team is ready to provide valuable insights and support.
 Here's a quick list of things to consider as the new year begins:

 • Bonuses